pitt-rnel/br_stimpy/README.md

 [RNEL](https://github.com/pitt-rnel) at the University of Pittsburgh.

 ### Disclaimer
-The stimpy graphic included in this README is not intended to be an official logo or mascot for this package.
-The maintainers of this package do not claim any ownership over the copyright of this image.
+The graphic included in this README is not intended to be an official logo or mascot for this package.
+The maintainers of this package do not claim any ownership over the copyright of this image or the character depicted within it.